Name: Jim Kroepfl

 Willisaw sighed.
-“It’s too hot.
-All the deer are deep in the forest.”
+“It’ll be too hot today, Kannihut.
+All the deer will be deep in the forest.”

 Kannihut took one more look at the northern sky.
-Thankfully, the strange glow was gone.
+Thankfully, the strange glow was gone, replaced by the grayish pink light of morning.
 He could just make out a patch of flowers at the opposite edge of the lakebed, tiny red and purple dots in front of a stand of young spruce.
 As he stared at the flowers’ vibrant colors, he felt a strange quivering inside.
 An area in the trees looked different from the rest, greener and brighter, as if lit by sunshine, and as he stared, the leaves stood out even more and began to shimmer.

 Willisaw turned to look behind them as Gishgoo, Kaak and the dog came out of the forest.
 Kaak was the clan’s best hunter and had spent more time in the woods than anyone.
 The dog, which Kaak refused to name, stood next to him as it always did, its light brown fur and white face blending into the underbrush, its paws covered with mud to block its scent from dabbing the ground.

-“Let’s go,” Gishgoo said.
-“We’ll hunt near the stream tomorrow.”
+“Let’s go,” Gishgoo said quietly.
+“We’ll hunt near the stream later.”

 Willisaw stood, but Kannihut remained crouching, staring at the trembling colors.

 “Come on, Kannihut,” Willisaw said with hushed impatience.